Company Registration Online in India | Filing Done in 7-10 Days

 Step 2: Obtain DSC & DIN

-Firstly, obtain the Digital Signature (DSC) and Director Identification Number (DIN) of the proposed directors/partners.
-It is one of the mandatory steps in the company registration in India.
+Then, obtain the Digital Signature Certificate (DSC) and director identification number (DIN) of the proposed directors/partners.
+This is one of the essential steps in company registration.

 Step 3: Name reservation (RUN or SPICe+)

-Secondly, choose a unique name for your company and fill a form for name reservation.
+Now choose a unique name for your company and fill out a form for name reservation.
 It should not be similar to the existing companies and registered trademarks.

 Step 4: Prepare MOA & AOA

-Prepare a MOA (Memorandum of Association) explaining the business activities of the company, and AOA (Articles of Association) that defines the company's rules and structure.
+Prepare a MOA( Memorandum of Association ) explaining the business activities of the company, and an AOA( Articles of Association) that defines the company's rules and structure.

 Step 6: Get Certificate of Incorporation, PAN, TAN